Jnana Vigraham

-Jñāna Vigraham is a distinctively styled statue of the revered saint Sree Nārāyana Guru.
+Jñāna Vigraham is a distinctively styled statue of the Hindu social reformer Narayana Guru.
 In Sanskrit, the word Jñāna means knowledge, and Vigraham is the common term for statue (or embodiment).
 The name Jñāna Vigraham signifies embodiment of knowledge.
-The first such statue was carved in wood and portrays facial likeness to Nārāyana Guru.
+The first such statue was carved in wood and portrays a facial likeness to Narayana Guru.

-The overall iconography incorporates aesthetic design elements, Sanskrit words of reverence, and symbolic depiction of the Guru's spiritual reform initiative, concepts of human equality and knowledge universe arivu.
-The aesthetic elements of the design of a Jñāna Vigraham conform to ancient Eastern philosophic and religious iconography and carvings commonly seen across Hinduism, Buddhism and Jainism.
+The overall iconography incorporates aesthetic design elements, Sanskrit words of reverence, and symbolic depiction of Guru's spiritual reform initiative, concepts of human equality and knowledge (arivu).
+The aesthetic elements of the design of a Jñāna Vigraham conform to ancient eastern philosophic and religious iconography and carvings commonly seen across Hinduism, Buddhism, and Jainism.

 The first Jñāna Vigraham

-The first Jñāna Vigraham was designed and commissioned by a private art collector and researcher of Nārāyana Guru's philosophy and teachings.
-It was primarily intended as a trendsetter to improve the quality of Nārāyana Guru's statues, kept in homes and in small chapel-like places of reverence and worship called 'Guru Mandirams'.
-These shrines dot the length and breadth of Kerala, the south-western part of India where Nārāyana Guru was born and lived during the period 1856 to 1928.
+The first Jñāna Vigraham was designed and commissioned by a private art collector and researcher of Narayana Guru's philosophy and teachings.
+It was primarily intended as a trendsetter to improve the quality of Narayana Guru's statues, kept in homes and in small chapel-like places of reverence and worship called 'Guru Mandirams'.
+These shrines dot the length and breadth of Kerala, the south-western part of India where Narayana Guru was born and lived during the period 1856 to 1928.

 The Jñāna Vigraham was sculptured in wood by the sculptor Artist Mani Mesthiri of Thiruvananthapuram, Kerala, during 2006-2007.
-The work signified the period commemorating one and a half centuries since the Guru's birth, as well as the 75th anniversary of the annual pilgrimage to Sivagiri, the chosen spiritual abode and eternal resting place of saint Nārāyana Guru.
+The work signified the period commemorating one and a half centuries since Guru's birth, as well as the 75th anniversary of the annual pilgrimage to Sivagiri, the resting place of Narayana Guru.

 Design elements

-The design of Jñāna Vigraham incorporates three parts of its structure - the anatomical statue, the pedestal and the radiance board (Prabha).
+The design of Jñāna Vigraham incorporates three parts of its structure - the anatomical statue, the pedestal, and the radiance board (Prabha).

 The anatomical statue

 The core anatomical statue is devoid of any decorative elements.
-It is a lifelike figure of Nārāyana Guru, supposedly in his mid-life, in a seated posture and with hands in the ‘dharmachakra mudra’, the gesture of teaching usually interpreted as turning the wheel of righteousness.
-The hands are held level with the heart, the thumbs and index fingers form circles, symbolising the teachings of the Nārāyana Guru.
+It is a lifelike figure of Narayana Guru, supposedly in his mid-life, in a seated posture and with hands in the ‘dharmachakra mudra’, the gesture of teaching usually interpreted as turning the wheel of righteousness.
+The hands are held level with the heart, the thumbs and index fingers form circles, symbolising the teachings of the Narayana Guru.
 The legs are placed in ‘vajrāsana’ an iconographic yoga posture (also referred to as ‘padmasana’), symbolising that Narayana Guru had mastered various yoga practices and endorsed Raja Yoga, which is yoga of meditation and also incorporates Hatha Yoga.